 Vous pouvez m'envoyer un email à l'adresse ci-dessous pour prendre contact.
-Ensuite on pourra utiliser Skype ou Google Hangouts ou Zoom ou meet.jit.si (qui ne nécessite pas de donner ses informations de contact) pour des conversations audio ou vidéo.
+Ensuite on pourra utiliser Skype ou Google Hangouts ou Discord ou meet.jit.si (qui ne nécessite pas de donner ses informations de contact) ou autre, pour des conversations audio ou vidéo.
 Ou des messages texte, si vous préférez.

 Le modèle d'immaturité developpementale de Pia Mellody

 La matrice des chemins vers la libération (basée sur la Communication NonViolente)

 Le tableau entier est visible en Français ici.
 Je le trouve très utile pour savoir où je peux faire des progrès.

 “When I take the gamble, the risk, of trying to share something that is very personal with another individual and it is not received and not understood, this is a very deflating and a very lonely experience.
 I have come to believe that such an experience makes some individuals psychotic.
 It causes them to give up hoping that anyone can understand them.
 Once they have lost that hope, then their own inner world, which becomes more and more bizarre, is the only place where they can live.
 They can no longer live in any shared human experience.